Zeta Tau Alpha: History

-1903, the first national convention was held in Farmville and it was here that the name of the fraternity's official publication Themis was decided.
+In 1903, the first national convention was held in Farmville and it was here that the name of the fraternity's official publication Themis was decided.
 It was also at this convention that Zeta Tau Alpha officially adopted the term "fraternity" instead of "sorority" to distinguish the organization from those directly affiliated with men's fraternities.

-In 1909, the organization joined the National Panhellenic Conference (NPC), an umbrella organization consisting of women's fraternities and sororities, in order to expand.
+In 1907, Zeta Tau Alpha had 176 active members and 300 total initiates from eight chapters.
+It also had an alumnae association.
+In 1909, the organization joined the National Panhellenic Conference (NPC), an umbrella organization consisting of women's fraternities and sororities, to expand.
 This resulted in the first closure of its Alpha chapter at Longwood University.

 In 1954, Zeta Tau Alpha established the Zeta Tau Alpha Foundation.
-The ZTA Foundation is a non-profit organization devoted to funding scholarships for sisters, providing educational programming, and supporting the national philanthropy of ZTA which is breast cancer education and awareness.

-In 1974, Zeta Tau Alpha Housing Corporation was founded.
-The organization serves to manage official ZTA facilities used by its chapters.
+The foundation is a non-profit organization devoted to funding scholarships for sisters, providing educational programming, and supporting the fraternity's national philanthropy which is breast cancer education and awareness.
+Zeta Tau Alpha Housing Corporation was founded in 1974.
+The organization manages official chapter facilities.